 Until I was about 12 years-old, I never considered being taller than everyone else around me an issue.
 My elementary school “boyfriends” (this meant never talking to each other), were always at least a head shorter than I was, and in grade six, I had one “boyfriend” stand on the side of a sandbox so that he could kiss my cheek.
 I was cool with this.

-I got better at playing basketball and being tall over the years, and became best friends with two other girls from my high school team who were just as tall as I was (pictured above–and yes, I have cornrows).
+I got better at playing basketball and being tall over the years, and became best friends with two other girls from my high school team who were just as tall as I was (pictured above--and yes, I have cornrows).
 Today, we stand at 5’11”, 6’0”, and just under 6’1” (that’s me).
 My boyfriend, a swimmer, who I met at an organized athlete’s night while I was playing on the University of Alberta Pandas basketball team, is a shining 6’5”.
 We joke that you have to be tall to hang out with us, but, really, on some level (ha!) it would appear that you have to be tall to hang out with us.
-Even within my social/environmental situations (ie. my basketball team), I naturally migrated to others who identified with all the “issues” (as well as the pros, of course) that come with being tall—from street stares and irksome comments, to low basement ceilings, short beds, cramped airplane seats, and the most prominent Tall Issue of All: shopping.
+Even within my social/environmental situations (ie. my basketball team), I naturally migrated to others who identified with all the “issues” (as well as the pros, of course) that come with being tall—from street stares and irksome comments

 - TALL CLOTHING: J.Crew (thank you, Jenna Lyons!), Anne Taylor, and Topshop carry Tall Collections, mostly online.
 Of course, the best person to talk to about shopping for tall women’s clothing, and clothing for all shapes and sizes, is Oprah.

 - TALL BLOG: Meet Alicia Jay, the stunning 6'6" fashion blogger from TallSwag.com.